Downloads

 5. Spurn Peninsula

 Development of the first peninsula at Spurn began following the retreat of the last ice age and the subsequent flooding of the North Sea basin about 6,000 years ago.
-From that time it has seen a repeated a cycle of erosion and deposition.
+From that time it has seen a repeated cycle of erosion and deposition.
 This section explains the how and why Spurn continues to change.

-Cliff erosion rates This document contains the cliff erosion rates as at over one hundred designated points along the East Yorkshire Coast.
+This document contains the cliff erosion rates as at over one hundred designated points along the East Yorkshire Coast.
 The rates shown are an average rate in meters per year.